MrAfitol/InventoryControl/README.md

    *("C:\Users\(user name)\AppData\Roaming\SCP Secret Laboratory\" for windows, "/home/(user name)/.config/SCP Secret Laboratory/" for linux)*

-   - *2. Find the "PluginAPI" folder there, it contains the "plugins" folder.*
+   - *2. Find the "LabAPI" folder there, it contains the "plugins" folder.*

    - *3. Select either the port of your server to install the same on that server or the "global" folder to install the plugin for all servers*